25007839d/data_engineer1/src/terraform_HCL/terraform.md

 We can pass list of string or numbers and collect as per requirement with index position

 # 3 Function use in terraform

+Most commonly used Terraform functions (like concat, length, contains, lookup) Dynamic Lookup Function use in terraform

+# 4 How to read variable from environment

+We can pass variables from the environment using the prefix TF_VAR_.
+## Linux / Mac
+export TF_VAR_username=Dushyant

+## Windows PowerShell
+$env:TF_VAR_username="Dushyant"